Arkansas Breastfeeding Laws

 Mothers have the right to breastfeed in any public or private place they’re allowed to be.
 In addition, Arkansas is one of the breastfeeding-positive states that provide protections for breastfeeding mothers at work.
 Arkansas’s law exceeds the federal Fair Labor Standards Act (FLSA) because it applies to all working mothers, not just hourly workers.

-We’ve awarded Arkansas two drops on our scale.
+We’ve awarded Arkansas three drops on our scale.

 AR Breastfeeding Laws: In Public

 Breastfeeding in public is protected by law in Arkansas.
 Read the law: HOUSE BILL 2411

 AR Breastfeeding Laws: At Work

 Employers in Arkansas are required to support all breastfeeding employees by providing break time and a space (other than a bathroom) to pump at work.
 Read the law: Ark.
 Stat.
 Ann. § 11-5-116 (2009)

 In Arkansas, breastfeeding mothers are exempt from public indecency laws.

 Mamava designs solutions to empower breastfeeding and pumping mamas on the go, like our freestanding lactation pods and lactation space locator app.